daviebadger/books/yaml/yaml.rst

 Collections
 -----------

-Collections are advanced data structures that contain either primitive scalar values or nested collections inside.
+Collections are in general data containers, which contain a collection of scalar values or also a collection of data containers (collections inside collections).

 They are represented by:

 * mappings (also known as objects in JSON or dicts in Python)
 * sequences (also known as arrays in JSON or lists in Python)